"Supporting women's professional and personal development through education and training."

 As a registered charity, FSWC is managed by a Board of Voluntary Directors drawn from all sections of the community.
 Always eager to develop and grow, FSWC is keen to recruit new directors who are passionate about helping women to develop and fulfil their unrealised potential.
 Please contact FSWC if you feel you can contribute by becoming a director.

-Positively contributing to all aspects of the Community, FSWC employs 17 staff and 18 tutors and offers over 60 training courses per year from life skills programmes such as English for Speakers of other languages (ESOL) and money management, to Wellbeing and Computers.
-In 2015/16 the Centre provided one-to-one employment progression support for 50 women to assist them into employment or self-employment as well as work placement.
+Positively contributing to all aspects of the Community, FSWC employs 17 staff and 18 tutors and offers over 60 training courses per year from Life Skills programmes such as English for Speakers of other languages (ESOL), Improve your English to Wellbeing courses.
+In 2015/16 the Centre provided one-to-one employment progression support for 50 women to assist them into employment or self-employment as well as work placements.

 In June 2009 FSWC was the first Women’s Centre in Northern Ireland to attain Investors in People accreditation and later in the same year won the All Ireland Aontas Awards for Adult Learning Organizations.

 FSWC was short listed for Irish News 2009 & 2010 Best Place to work – Innovative employer award, runner up in CO3 Awards - Leading in Learning & Development in two categories - Leading people and Leading a smaller organisation.

 In February 2011 FSWC attained Silver Iip Status – putting them in the top one percent of recognized Investors in People companies in the UK.
 The IiP model has been easily integrated into our existing systems and has given an added value to our work, enabling us to look with greater confidence at our future and has helped the Organisation develop a much greater innovative culture.
 We were able to retain this Status in March 2014.